jswang/stgat_traffic_prediction/README.md

 Then you should be able to get training running: check by running `python3 main.py`.

+We also provide `.launch` files in the `.vscode` folder for launching main through the python debugger.

 ## Folder structure
 ```
 ├── data_loader